streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

 This section describes image options available for Pulsar Function, source, sink and Function Mesh CRDs.

-### Base runner

-The base runner is an image base for other runners.
-The base runner is located at `./pulsar-functions-base-runner`.
-The base runner image contains basic tool-chains like `/pulsar/bin`, `/pulsar/conf` and `/pulsar/lib` to ensure that the `pulsar-admin` CLI tool works properly to support [Apache Pulsar Packages](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

 ### Runner images

 Function Mesh uses runner images as images of Pulsar functions and connectors.
 Each runner image only contains necessary tool-chains and libraries for specified runtime.